 How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

 To the poor man, a rich man is lucky.
 To the rich man, a poor man is lazy.
-Yet, universally, every man shares on key thing in common: It’s called life.
+Yet, universally, every man shares one key thing in common: It’s called life.
 What you choose to do with it is entirely your own decision to make.
-If a man offered you one-hundred thousand dollars for you leg, would you take it?
+If a man offered you one hundred thousand dollars for you leg, would you take it?

-Would you sell your arm for another one-thousand dollars?
-How about your eye, your other leg, or your other arm and so on…
+Would you sell your arm for another one thousand dollars?
+How about your eye, your other leg, your other arm, and so on…

-You certainly don’t have to born with a silver spoon in your mouth, or have a lot of “connections” either, as they always like to say.
-The truth is, if you want to know how to be a super successful businessman in this world, all that is required of you, is to be breathing!
+You certainly don’t have to be born with a silver spoon in your mouth or have a lot of “connections” either, as they always like to say.
+The truth is, if you want to know how to be a super successful businessman in this world, all that is required of you is to be breathing!

 See more about - How To Be Your Own Boss – The Non-Sugar Coated Super Success Truth

-1. Face Reality, There Is No Work – Life2 – Balance!
+1. Face Reality, There Is No Work–Life Balance!

-Then it progresses to men with families, who have grown into their years.
-Their excuses shift to things like, “Unless I have to take my son to the dentist.”
-“Unless I have to take my family to counseling.”
-But by far, the biggest excuse of them all: “I want to have a life”.
+Then it progresses to men with families who have grown into their years.
+Their excuses shift to things like, “Unless I have to take my son to the dentist,” or “unless I have to take my family to counseling.”
+But by far, the biggest excuse is, “I want to have a life.”

 2. Eagles Fly Alone.

 Do you want to have a life?
 Look at the high-performance businessmen of the world.
-I’m talking about the Bransons, Zuckerbergs, Gates, and Trumps.
-They don’t go the Super Bowl or World Cup.
+I’m talking about Richard Branson, Mark Zuckerberg, Bill Gates, and the Trumps.
+They don’t go to the Super Bowl or World Cup.
 They are not going to all the college football bowl games.
 If they did end up going, you can be certain they wouldn’t go with a group of drunk assholes.

 When it comes to entrepreneurship, loneliness is a topic no one wants to talk about.
 The truth is, it’s very lonely at the top.
 However, that doesn’t mean you have to feel depressed about it.
-Gentlemen who truly love what they’re doing, are always high on life.
+Successful entrepreneurs who truly love what they’re doing are always high on life.
 They don’t need friends or drugs to feel good.

 In other words, show me your friends, and I’ll show you your future.
-You can’t be a high-performance business hanging around with a bunch of losers and bums.
-You ARE the result of the five people you spend the most time around with.
+You can’t be a successful entrepreneur hanging out with a bunch of losers and bums.
+You ARE the result of the five people you spend the most time with.
 For most men, that includes mom, dad, a brother or sister, and a close friend.

-If you go to the bar every night to watch the game, belch, fart and down a pint of beer with friends, I guarantee you will be doing that for the rest of your life.
+If you go to the bar every night to watch the game, belch, fart, and down a pint of beer with friends, I guarantee you will be doing that for the rest of your life.
 Time is the MOST valuable thing a man can spend in his life.
 Why in the world are you wasting it?
-Most men think they have plenty of it, the reality is, and that’s just not true.
+Most men think they have plenty of it, but the reality is that’s just not true.

 3. It’s Bloody Hard, Regardless of What Happens To You In Life.